 Finally, hand and headwear.
 I use two different types of gloves when shooting in cold conditions.
 When it’s really cold, I often use the thickest gloves you can buy.
 Gates makes some nice options, but there are many off-brands as well.
-If the temperatures aren’t extreme, my favorite gloves are Scott’s and they’re actually made for cross-country skiers.
-I like them because they have moderate insulation, typically Thinsulate, and they have supple, leather palms which makes it easier to manipulate camera controls.
+My favorite are Scott gloves if the temperatures aren’t extreme; they’re actually made for cross-country skiers.
+I like them because they have moderate insulation—typically Thinsulate—and they have supple, leather palms which makes it easier to manipulate camera controls.
 The downside is that they often are not warm enough when it gets really cold, so that’s why I bring a thicker pair as well.

 Next on the list is camera equipment.
 The most problematic in cold weather is dead batteries.
-If your camera uses a lot of battery power in warm weather plan for double use in the cold.
+If your camera uses a lot of battery power in warm weather, plan for double use in the cold.
 Typically in really cold conditions I have a spare battery that I keep in my pile-pants pocket, the one closest to my body.
 My body heat keeps it warm and when the battery in the camera starts to die, I just swap it out for the one in my pocket.
 When the new one in the camera gets cold and starts to go dry I just reach for the pocketed one and by this time my body heat has warmed it back to life.
-If you’re using AA batteries make sure you bring plenty and ideally I would suggest spending the extra money on the Lithium version.
+If you’re using AA batteries make sure you bring plenty, and ideally I would suggest spending the extra money on eneloop rechargeable batteries.

 I’ll be carrying my camera gear in a Lowepro roller case that fits nicely beside me in the snow coach.
 For travel off the snow coach into the geyser basins I typically take one body with one or two lenses that I’ll carry in my pockets or possibly a photo vest.